WeR-stats/workshop-setup_cloud_machine_data_science/README.md

   - Go on and complete the sign up and checkout processes.

 Once you own a domain, head to the [Digital Ocean](https://cloud.digitalocean.com/) website, then:.
-  - from the main menu on the left click `Manage` > `Networking`, then enter the tab `Domains`.
+  - from the main menu on the left click `Manage` > `Networking`, then enter the tab `Domains`
-  - in the textbox with the placeholder `Enter domain` write the domain name you've just *bought* *Enter domain* under `Add a domain` write your hostname,
+  - in the textbox with the placeholder `Enter domain` write the domain name you've just *bought*
   - from the listbox on the right choose the project that include the server you want to apply the domain to
   - finally click `Add Domain`, and the domain should appear in the list below.
 Click on it!
     - in the `HOSTNAME` textbox enter `@`,
-    - in the `WILL DIRECT TO` choose the server
+    - in the `WILL DIRECT TO` textbox choose the server
     - finally click `Create Record`
   - repeat the last two steps after entering `www`  in the `HOSTNAME` textbox